GoogleCloudPlatform/datacatalog-tag-engine/README.md

 terraform apply
 ```

-Note: if you wish to deploy using gcloud commands instead of Terraform, consults the [manual deployment procedure](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md).
+Note: if you wish to deploy using gcloud instead of Terraform, consult the [manual deployment procedure](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md).

 ### <a name="testa"></a> Part 2: Testing your Tag Engine setup with a user account